jenildesaii/Lab-Assignment-2/README.md

-Project Overview

-This project demonstrates the use of ES6 module imports and exports in JavaScript.
-The script includes functions to greet users, calculate discounted prices, convert kilometers to miles, and generate random numbers.
+This project shows how to use JavaScript's ES6 module imports and exports.
+It has features for generating random numbers, converting kilometres to miles, computing reduced rates, and welcoming users.
+Learning how to compose reusable functions and practicing modular JavaScript programming are the objectives.

+To run this project, we need Node.js installed.
+After downloading the repository, navigate to the project folder using the terminal and run node app.js to execute the script.

 Prerequisites

-Before running the project, ensure you have the following installed:
+To run this project, ensure you have:

-Node.js (Check installation using node -v)
+Node.js installed (Check with node -v)

-Project Structure

-lab2-js-frameworks/
-│-- app.js          # Main JavaScript file that imports and uses functions from utils.js
-│-- utils.js        # Utility functions for greeting, price calculation, conversion, and random numbers │-- package.json    # Project metadata and module type declaration │-- README.md       # Documentation for the project
+A terminal or command-line interface to execute scripts A text editor like VS Code or Sublime Text for modifying code if needed

-Installation
+Installation & Running

-greet(firstName1, firstName2, firstName3)

-Greets three users by name.

-Example Output: Welcome Jenil, Krish, and Dharm

-calculatePrice(price, discount)
+Clone or download the repository.
+Open a terminal and navigate to the project folder: cd /path/to/lab2-js-frameworks
+Run the script using:
+node app.js

+Greet Users
+Prints a personalized welcome message for three users.
+Helps demonstrate the use of function parameters and console output.

+Price Calculation
-Calculates the final price after applying a discount.
+Computes the final price after applying a given discount percentage.

-Example Output: The price of the product after a 20% discount is: $80

-convertKilometersToMiles(kilometers)
+Useful for understanding arithmetic operations and function return values.

+Distance Conversion
-Converts kilometers to miles.
+Converts a given distance from kilometers to miles using a conversion factor.

-Example Output: 50 kilometers is equal to 31.06855 miles

-randomNumber(min, max)
+Enhances knowledge of mathematical operations in JavaScript.

+Random Number Generator
-Generates a random number between the given range.
+Generates a random number within a specified range.

-Example Output: Random number between 1 and 100: 57
+Demonstrates the use of JavaScript’s Math.random() function and rounding techniques.